AsahiLinux/docs/HW:USB-PD.md

 From 2020 Mac Mini (M1):

-* 0: Secondary D+/D- (USB2 data pair on VCONN side of connector)
+* 0: Secondary D+,D- (USB2 data pair on VCONN side of connector)
-* 1: Primary D+/D- (USB2 data pair on CC side of connector).
+* 1: Primary D+,D- (USB2 data pair on CC side of connector).
 These are not bridged host-side and can bring out different signals, which is a feature unique to debug ports.
 Cables only have one pair on the CC side!
-* 2: SBU1/SBU2
+* 2: SBU1,SBU2
 * 3-6: unknown (SSTX/SSRX pairs?)

 The pins are automatically adjusted for connector orientation at the Mac side, so the pins will always be the same from the cable side.
 The device on the other end is responsible for adjusting for orientation on that end.